DiarmuidHenry/Project-03/README.md

 **40 : Limerick** \
 **51 : Bantry**

-An example of a route that the player might take for these cars would be the following:
+An example of a route that the player might take for these cards would be the following:

 ![Example Route](/documents/readme-images/example-game.webp)